 In 2023, the FDIC's Division of Risk Management Supervision (RMS) initiated 101 formal enforcement actions and 77 informal enforcement actions against supervised institutions.
 These actions included, but were not limited to, 18 actions under Section 8(b) of the FDI Act, one of which was a notice of charges, and 76 memoranda of understanding (MOUs).
 In addition, one Section 39 Compliance Plan and two civil money penalties (CMPs) were issued against institutions.
-Of these enforcement actions against institutions, 11 MOUs and 12 formal actions (nine consent orders, one notice of charges, and regulations.
+Of these enforcement actions against institutions, 11 MOUs and 12 formal actions (nine consent orders, one notice of charges, and two CMPs) were based, in whole or in part, on apparent violations of AML/CFT laws and regulations.
 In addition, enforcement actions were also initiated against individuals.
 These actions included, but were not limited to, 43 removal and prohibition actions under Section 8(e) of the FDI Act (39 consent orders and four notices of intention to remove/prohibit), four actions under Section 8(b) of the FDI Act (two consent orders and two notices of charges for an order for restitution), and 16 CMPs (12 orders to pay and four notices of assessment).